Mariukasfak/webmonitor/README.md

 2. `scripts/check.mjs` fetches the page, extracts the integer from `#eshop_total`, and compares with `state.json`.
 3. If it changed, the workflow:
    - Commits the new value to `state.json`
-   - Creates a new GitHub Issue with details.
-If you watch the repo, you'll get notified.
+   - Creates a new GitHub Issue with details (GitHub will notify you if you watch the repo)
+   - Optionally sends a Telegram message if secrets are configured

 ## Setup